 Support The Site

-If you like this site and have found it useful you can support it simply by buying one of the ebooks listed over on my ukulele ebooks page.
+If you’re not a fan of the monthly payment thing, you could buying one of the ebooks listed over on my ukulele ebooks page.
 I’ve hand picked the books that appear on the page and the sales of these books help to keep this site running.

 Currently I have 6 ukuleles – an Octopus Soprano, Peavey Jack Daniels Concert, iUke Sopranino, Bruko No 5, Outdoor Ukulele Tenor and an Ohana SK-25.
 You can click on the names to read the individual reviews and see what I think in more detail.
 None are particularly expensive and they’re all pretty playable.
 I like them all for their own reasons – at the moment I’m playing the Ohana quite a lot (you’ll probably notice from my videos).